The iPhone 14 Pro flagship smartphone boasts an updated design including the notch successor and expand-o-lozenge Dynamic Island.

 Performance and battery: Refine of the times

-This year, Apple has for the first time not rolled out a new chip across its entire iPhone line.
-The vanilla 14 and its new Max sibling make do with last year’s A15 with more GPU clout, which Apple awkwardly tried to spin during its September keynote.
+This time, Apple has for the first time not rolled out a new chip across its entire iPhone line.
+The vanilla 14 and its Max sibling make do with 2021’s A15 with more GPU clout, which Apple awkwardly tried to spin during its September keynote.
 Still, this further differentiates the Pro models.

 Running benchmarking numbers reveal performance is up around ten per cent.
 GPU memory bandwidth is up 50%, which aids games.
 Honestly, it’s hard to care about the details, though.
 Apple silicon long ago outpaced the majority of people’s needs, and is far ahead of the competition.
 During testing, nothing fazed this phone – photo retouching; running a DAW with a slew of virtual synths; video editing; games.

 Battery life proved more uneven.
-Early on, we feared it was substandard compared to last year’s Pro Max.
+Early on, we feared it was substandard compared to 2021’s Pro Max.
 But it can take iPhones a long time to settle after transferring data.
 After extended testing over a couple of weeks, the battery life seems… fine.
-We saw no obvious improvement over last year’s flagship, but no major drop either – despite the always-on display.
+We saw no obvious improvement over 2021’s flagship, but no major drop either – despite the always-on display.
 As ever, your mileage might vary, especially if you constantly hammer your 5G data connection, have the screen brightness maxed out, or spend hours playing games.